newtonjeri/Robot-Operating-System-2-Tutorials/beginner/Module1/module1.rst

 Next Steps:
 -----------
-- Proceed to :ref:`Module 2: Core Concepts <module2-core-concepts>`
+Proceed to :doc:`Module 2: Core Concepts </Module2/module2>` for a deeper dive.
-- More content `ROS 2 Begginers: CLI tools<https://docs.ros.org/en/jazzy/Tutorials/Beginner-CLI-Tools.html>`
-- Explore the `ROS 2 Documentation <https://docs.ros.org/>`_
+More content `ROS 2 Begginers: CLI tools<https://docs.ros.org/en/jazzy/Tutorials/Beginner-CLI-Tools.html>`_ Explore the `ROS 2 Documentation <https://docs.ros.org/>`_

 .. note::
    Remember to source your ROS 2 installation and workspace in every new terminal!